devenes/Numerals-App-CloudFormation/aws_cli_cheat_sheet.md

  --description "This Sec Group is to allow ssh and http from anywhere"
 ```

-We can check the Security Groups with the following command:
+Check Security Groups with the following command:

 ```bash
 aws ec2 describe-security-groups --group-names roman_numbers_sec_grp